 Then your employer needs to get a permit to hire you, the so called TWV.
 If he’s got that, then you can work for maximum of 16 hours per week.
 Or full time in june, july or august.

-Getting this TWV is not that easy, although it’s easier for a student then for a regular worker.
-Your employer must really need you, and must prove he/she not can not find someone who’s from an EU country.
+Getting this TWV is relatively easy for an employer if he/she wants to hire a student.
+If he wants to hire a regular worker then it’s much harder: in that case your employer must really need you, and must prove he/she not can not find someone who’s from an EU country.
 Here are the rules for it.

 2: You want to start as an independent?